Parent to Your Child’s Strengths in Order to Address Weaknesses

 Admiration is Strategic

 You might say, “Son, you are an emotional person.
 I think God gave you an extra scoop of emotions when he designed you.
-I know you’re trying to work on your anger control now, but I just want you to know that I admire your emotional sensitivity.
+I know you’re trying to work on learning how to control your anger and not vent it now, but I just want you to know that I admire your emotional sensitivity.
 You’re the kind of person that livens up a party and you can see a problem developing before others because of the emotional cues.
 I like that.
 You do very well and God is going to use that in your life in some powerful ways, I’m sure.”

 Each child is unique and has certain character strengths.
 Your parenting strategies will be stronger as you take those strengths into account and bring balance to them to make them most effective.